mithunkumarc/learning_angular/view-ecapsulation/ReadMe.md

       the style applied to component level will affect only component style not outside the component. avoids style interfearing with eachother
-      Use global style to resuse style accros components
+      Use global style to resuse style accros components how it works in background ? : each host gets unique id (_nghostc0 _nghostc1 etc)

 #### 2. style using custom component element vs :host